 What’s this weird post on my social feed?
-Did I get hacked?
-Those were my first thoughts when I noticed something odd on my account.
+Did my Facebook get hacked?
+Those were my first thoughts when I noticed something odd on my social media account.
 Does changing your password stop hackers?

-Yes, changing your password will prevent hackers from accessing your account.
-Updating your account password at the first sign of an attack limits damage.
+Changing your password will prevent hackers from accessing your account.
+Updating your Facebook or any online account password at the first sign of an attack limits damage.
 Changing your password regularly also improves security.
-Stolen credentials in data breaches are often old.

 So, how did this hacker get my password in the first place?

 The easiest ways hackers know your password is from data breaches, credential reuse, and social engineering.
 Attackers will find holes in company IT security and then steal account data.
 Users often reuse usernames and passwords across sites allowing access.
 Hackers can also use social engineering, including psychological or technical tricks, to get your information.

 Other brute force methods prey on weak passwords that users generate themselves.
 Many hacker tools allow an attacker to guess many password combinations quickly.
 This method takes longer but can exploit poor password practices.

 Then, what can hackers do with your password?